 It is essential that you remember, that all our recipes and that this calculator are for wet cures.
 You may see other recipes out there, but if they are for dry cures there is no comparison (read the rest of this page to understand the diff).
-Yes, I know there is another curing calculator out there on the interwebs but there is no author listed, the page has many broken links and graphics, the parent site appears to be abandoned, and it includes sugar and plain salt which are not parts of the cure, they are flavorings.
-Please don't ask us about differences between that calculator and the one below written exclusively for this site by Prof. Greg Blonder, an eminent physicist, engineer, and food scientist.
+Yes, I know there is another curing calculator out there on the interwebs but there is no author listed, the page has many broken links and graphics, the parent site appears to be abandoned, and it includes sugar which is not part of the cure, it is a flavoring.
+Please don’t ask us about differences between that calculator and the one below written exclusively for this site by Prof. Blonder, an eminent physicist, engineer, and food scientist.
 This calculator is designed for home use.
 If you are considering doing this commercially, here is a document from USDA.
 Please do not ask us questions about large scale or commercial curing.

 Step 6 – Meat thickness.
 Find the thickest end.
 Now find the center.
 Then find the shortest route to that spot.
 The diameter is the length of the line through that spot from edge to edge.
 Use that distance below.

 Step 7 – Meat Shape.
 Select the appropriate shape: Flat is like a pork belly, tube is like a pork loin, and cone is like a ham.